LeonStaufer/material-dokuwiki/README.md

 # Material Design Template for DokuWiki

 This Material template is very easy to install and use, whilst offering a multitude of customization options.

-Foremost, you can choose a primary (and primary dark) and accent color.
+You can begin by choosing between several color themes in the style.ini file.
 From there on, you can fully customize the sidebar, making use of the entire material icon pack.

 Visit the template page on the [DokuWiki forums](https://www.dokuwiki.org/template:material)